hybridgroup/cylon-sphero/README.md

 ### Ubuntu

-Connecting to the Sphero from Ubuntu or any other Linux-based OS can be done entirely from the command line.
+Connecting to the Sphero from Ubuntu or any other Linux-based OS can be done entirely from the command line using CylonJS CLI commands.
 Here are the steps.

 Find the address of the Sphero, by using:
 ```
-hcitool scan
+cylon bluetooth scan
 ```

 Pair to Sphero using this command (substituting the actual address of your Sphero):
 ```
-sudo bluez-simple-agent hci0 <address>
+cylon bluetooth pair <address>
 ```

 Connect to the Sphero using this command (substituting the actual address of your Sphero):
 ```
-sudo rfcomm connect /dev/rfcomm1 <address> 1
+cylon bluetooth connect <address>
 ```

 ### Windows